Silent connections, Felt expressions

 United Kingdom / Netherlands

-Paul graduated as a registered nurse in 1994.
-He became a specialist addiction nurse in prevention, treatment, aftercare, dual diagnosis, training and innovation in addiction treatment services in the Netherlands and the UK.
-For his innovative NHS online recovery project, he received a clinical excellence award in 2011.
-He coordinated an NHS alcohol outreach pilot project in London, became an independent nurse prescriber and somatic practitioner with a specific interest in trauma to support his clients better.
-Paul is focused on transitioning addiction services become trauma-integrated which will benefit clients, staff and culture.
-He was awarded certification as a global nurse consultant by the international council of nurses and was an expert reviewer for the first universal nurses addiction curriculum.
-He published his first book in 2023 with the title “Shadow Dancing; embodied recovery for trauma and addictions”.
-He founded the ERA-Institute which stands for Embodied – Radical – Attunement and its mission is to create and support a cultural infrastructure that is trauma integrated.
-He currently lives and works in London as a nurse in a drug and alcohol community service.
+Paul graduated as a registered nurse in 1994 and has worked as a specialist addiction nurse in prevention, treatment, aftercare, dual diagnosis, training and innovation in addiction treatment services in the Netherlands and the UK.
+His NHS online recovery project received a clinical excellence award and he coordinated an NHS alcohol outreach pilot project in London, became an independent nurse prescriber and somatic practitioner with a specific interest in trauma to support his clients better.
+Paul is focused on transitioning addiction services to become trauma-integrated.
+He was awarded certification as a global nurse consultant by the international council of nurses and was part of an international team reviewing the first universal nurses curriculum.
+He published “Shadow Dancing; embodied recovery for trauma and addictions” in 2023 and is the founder of the ERA-Institute.
+ERA stands for Embodied – Radical – Attunement and the institute’s mission is to create and support a culture that is trauma integrated.
+He currently resides and works in London in a drug and alcohol community service.